mrigankvashist/100-Days-of-Java/README.md

 You are given an array of positive integers nums and want to erase a subarray containing unique elements.
 The score you get by erasing the subarray is equal to the sum of its elements.
 Return the maximum score you can get by erasing exactly one subarray.

+- ### Triangle
+Given a triangle array, return the minimum path sum from top to bottom.
+For each step, you may move to an adjacent number of the row below.
+More formally, if you are on index i on the current row, you may move to either index i or index i + 1 on the next row.